whsky/cd4ml-workshop/README.md

 # Continuous Intelligence and CD4ML Workshop

--forked to my GitHub acct Jan 2020.
+-forked to my GitHub acct Jan 2020

+-Added this line from Docker container

 This workshop contains the sample application and machine learning code used for the Continuous Delivery for Machine Learning (CD4ML) and Continuous Intelligence